WayScience/IDR_stream/README.md

 **For CellProfiler Project:**

 4) Initialize cp_metadata.
-The CellProfiler metadata compiler needs to be initalized as to convert the `data_to_process.tsv` into a `.csv` file for CellProfiler to intake the metadata.
+The CellProfiler metadata compiler needs to be initialized as to convert the `data_to_process.tsv` into a `.csv` file for CellProfiler to intake the metadata.
 5) Create the base CP project folders/files.
 Every CP batch run will use 1 file: `.cppipe` file (example in [example_files/CP_files](example_files/CP_files)).
 This file is copied to the necessary folders in the CP project (e.g. inputs/pipeline) and will not be deleted until the stream is complete.